 In order to qualify as a RIC and to avoid corporate-level U.S. federal income tax on the income we timely distribute to our stockholders, we are required to distribute at least 90% of our net ordinary income and our net short-term capital gains in excess of net long-term capital losses, if any, to our stockholders on an annual basis.
 Additionally, we must distribute an amount at least equal to the sum of 98% of our net ordinary income (during the calendar year) plus 98.2% of our net capital gain income (during each 12-month period ending on October 31) plus any net ordinary income and capital gain net income that we recognized for preceding years, but were not distributed during such years, and on which we paid no U.S. federal income tax to avoid a U.S. federal excise tax.
 We made quarterly distributions to our stockholders for the first four full quarters subsequent to our IPO.
-To the extent we had income available, we made monthly distributions to our stockholders from October 30, 2014 until March 30, 2020.
+To the extent we had income available, we made monthly distributions to our stockholder from October 30, 2014 until March 30, 2020.
 As announced on April 1, 2020, distributions, if any, will be made on a quarterly basis effective for the second quarter of 2020.
-Our stockholder distributions, if any, will be determined by our Board on a quarterly basis.
-Any distributions to our stockholders will be declared out of assets legally available for distribution.
-For the three and six months ended June 30, 2023, the Company made a distribution of \$0.22 and \$0.40 per share, respectively.
-The Company's Board determined not to declare a distribution for the first and second quarter of 2022.
+Our stockholder distributions, if any, will be declared out of assets legally available for distribution.
+For the three and nine months ended September 30, 2023, the Company made a distribution of \$0.26 and \$0.66 per share, respectively.
+The Company's Board determined not to declare a distribution for the first three quarters of 2022.